-The Court's general pro-business orientation during the 1880's and 1890's might be suspected of playing a role in the Hillmon decision.
-During those years, a series of decisions favoring the railroads had the general effect of insulating those powerful businesses from state regulation, and thus perpetuating the advantages they enjoyed in the political struggle arising from the contrast between Midwestern farmers' debt loads and the profitability of the railroads.
-Railroads were not the only beneficiaries of the Court's predilections; in 1895 it invalidated the income tax and absolved the American Sugar Refining Company of any antitrust liability despite that corporation's success in gaining complete control of ninety-eight percent of the sugar output of the United States.
-Even so, it does not seem likely that the Hillmon decision arose entirely from the Court's procapitalist impulse.
+The Court's general pro-business orientation during the 1880's and 1890's might be suspected of playing a role in the Hillmon decision, but it does not seem likely that the Hillmon decision arose entirely from the Court's procapitalist impulse.
 The creation of a new exception to the hearsay rule was not ex ante a victory for business, except in this one case; in the future, this novel doctrine was as likely to be employed by an individual litigant, or the government, as by a business organization.

 If puzzled, we may be enlightened a bit by one available source of direct information about the Court's thinking in the Hillmon matter.
 Justice Horace Gray, who wrote the opinion of the Court, had at the time a remarkably competent secretary (today we would say law clerk): Ezra Ripley Thayer, later to become Dean of the Harvard Law School and a noted evidence teacher and scholar.
-In Dean Thayer's teaching notes he recounts that, contrary to the Court's description of the matter as "fully argued at the bar," the case for admitting the hearsay letters was "miserably argued."
+In Dean Thayer's teaching notes he recounts that, con-trary to the Court's description of the matter as "fully argued at the bar," the case for admitting the hearsay letters was "miserably argued."
 The companies' counsel, he reports, put forward "practically no ground" except course of business-that is, the business records exception.
 Justice Gray's opinion also notes that the insurance companies' counsel had rested their argument for the admissibility of the letters chiefly on this exception, one he dismisses immediately as profoundly unsuited to the Walters correspondence.
-According to Thayer, the Court in conference nevertheless voted to
+According to Thayer, the Court in conference nevertheless voted to overturn the trial court's ruling on "general principles."
+In any event, Thayer noted that Justice Gray, assigned to write the opinion, was in "dense darkness" until he (Thayer) "fed him with matter obtained with J.B.T." -that is, from James Bradley Thayer, the young secretary's father, himself a scholar of the law of evidence at Harvard.